 Selling your home, relocating or taking a parental leave could result in you losing money or taking on debt.
 If you’re not sure that you’re going to be staying put for at least five years, renting (vs owning) gives you more freedom to explore new opportunities.

-And in the meantime, work on building up your emergency fund and savings to help you avoid taking on debt when you do buy.
+In the meantime, work on building up your emergency fund and savings to help you avoid taking on debt when you do buy.
+With the geographical flexibility of renting, you could also choose to move to a cheaper area providing further savings.

 Owning a home can be a dream come true, but it’s also a significant financial responsibility.
 Don’t rush into it if you’re not sure.
 Our advice: if you have a lot of debt or if you foresee a life change or two in the near future, consider holding off.
 One benefit of waiting to buy a home is you have that much more time to bolster your savings, so the transition from renting to owning will be smoother.